eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! caution
     When defining a route as child element of a vehicle, any defined stops will belong to the vehicle rather than the route and will not be repeated.

+!!! caution
+    When a repeated route contains only a single stop, all repeated instances of the stop will be on the first iteration of the route.
+This can be avoided by adding a second stop slightly after first with `duration="0"`

 ## Incomplete Routes (trips and flows)

 Demand information for the simulation may also take the form of origin